Indamix/real-shadow/README.md

-# [Real Shadow](http://indamix.github.com/real-shadow/) - jQuery Plugin that casts photorealistic shadows
+# [Real Shadow](http://indamix.github.com/real-shadow/) — Module that casts photorealistic shadows
 Perfect for eye-catching demos and landing pages.
 Works in any browser supporting CSS box-shadow property.

+Real Shadow registers itself as CommonJS module, AMD module or jQuery plugin (it depends on your environment).
+If there is no CommonJS, AMD or jQuery, Real Shadow registers itself in the global namespace.

 ## What's new
++ now Real Shadow works with CommonJS, AMD and jQuery
++ removed jQuery dependence
 + possibility to update shadows during/after jQuery animations
 + possibility to set custom shadow length
 + inset shadows